 If it’s not your dog

 A bite from an unknown dog is more alarming, especially if the animal behaves irrationally or bites without being provoked.
-That type of attack would be considered concerning and it is recommended that you see a doctor immediately.
-It is good to remember that not all dogs that bite without warning won’t have rabies, thanks to mandatory dog vaccination programs in the US.
+If this happens, see a doctor immediately.
+It is also good to remember that most dogs that bite without warning won’t have rabies, thanks to mandatory dog vaccination programs in the US.